 Over the years of using physical medicine as a tool in my holistic health practice I have learned that there are patterns that the body uses to function.
 Dr. George Goodheart taught me that “The body is intricately simple and simply intricate” and other mentors have also proved this to me.

 Most practitioners will work on some muscles and joints locally where there is pain or dysfunction.
 Some might even evaluate posture and gait.
 But few actually know the functional patterns of the body, in injury and in health.
-Insurance companies are all about avoiding responsibility for an expensive injury by using what we call “the squid defense” – shoot out a cloud of ink to try and confuse the person holding the responsible party to trial, so they can get away unscathed.
-Contact https://russellandhill.com/elderly-care-abuse-attorneys/ to get the best help in these cases!
+There have been cases of joint injuries on elders because the caregivers treated them wrong, we recommend checking this article https://russellandhill.com/elderly-care-abuse-attorneys/ to know how to deal with these cases.